A-Star100/srb2-mods/L_ThokEveryone/README.md

 You can find the original Lua [here](https://mb.srb2.org/threads/lua-thok-scripting-example.30555/).

 ## Bugs
+Characters this custom thok is applied to lose rings instead of damaging enemies if they're hit in the middle of a thok.
-Characters other than Sonic get damaged if they thok into enemies.
-This is because no enemy handling has been added, so the default is used.
+This is because no enemy handling has been added, so the default is used, which is to get damaged.